ellysh/video-game-bots/ClickerBots/protection.md

 		return
 	endif
 ```
 Second action is used for calculation of the `gTimeSpanA` variable.
-The variable equals to a subtraction between timestamps of the current and previos actions:
+The variable equals to a subtraction between timestamps of the current and previous actions:
 ```AutoIt
 	local $newTimeSpan = $timestamp - $gPrevTimestampA
 	$gPrevTimestampA = $timestamp